 Te Horo Beach House

-This house is sympathetic to its landscape but in an entirely different way to the former scheme.
-Here the building is itself a part of the dunescape; long and low and nestled into the topography.
-From the approach, the house blends into its setting unassumingly, its roof form following the natural gradient of the site.
+As a response to its environs, the building – long and low, hunkered into the topography – becomes a part of the dunescape itself, its roof pitch following the land’s natural gradient.
 Silvery cladding references the driftwood piled upon the weathered coast, its orientation changing with the different activities within the home.

 Inside, a lofty, open-plan living space occupies the north and enjoys all-day sun year-round.
 Selected openings frame Kapiti Island looming on the horizon, while clerestorey windows capture the Tararua Ranges to the east and create the illusion of the roof hovering high and protective over the interior spaces below.
 Outside, the dune batters up and away to protect a private, northeast-facing courtyard.

 The adjacent sleeping quarters comprise a guest bathroom and bedroom to the east, and a master suite to the west with island views.
 To the south, the low end of the long monopitch shelters a garage, laundry and cedar hot tub perfect for drinking in the sun as it sets over the sea.